 The 2011 Cadillac Escalade not only won its segment for the Vehicle Satisfaction Award and the Ideal Vehicle Award, but in fact was the top scoring vehicle period for both awards!
 So what's its secret?

 The Cadillac Escalade is the top ranked Premium SUV in AutoPacific’s 2011 Ideal Vehicle Research.
 As the class winner, Escalade owners identify few things they would want changed.
 Even the most technology-laden vehicles still have their owners wanting more.
 About 30% of Escalade owners want more infotainment technology.
 They also want better interior storage and, believe it or not, more cargo space and passenger room.
 They most like its size, seat comfort and wheels.
 Escalade wins its class over second place Land Rover LR4.

 At first glance, I'm one of those people whose lifestyle is what automotive marketers would deem perfect for a crossover SUV.
 I love outdoors activities and often carry a surfboard in my vehicle.
 And I have a baby.
 Thing is, I also want my vehicle to handle.
 I love attacking apexes.
 I like sitting low inside a vehicle and feeling connected to the road.
 In other words, I love to drive.
 That's why I'm a wagon kind of a guy.
-SUVs will carry stuff, but they are rarely optimized for an engaging drive.
-Wagons are the perfect sort of vehicle for people who haul things and haul butt.
+And the Cadillac CTS-V Wagon is just about the ultimate wagon.